po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 * Click on `Create Repository`.
 Then copy the code under the header `"…or push an existing repository from the command line"` using the copy icon.
 The page should look something like this:

   ![The GitHub repository set-up page provides the code to import an existing repository](./assets/image-7.png)

+* Paste the commands into the terminal and click `enter`.

 * If successful, you should see a message similar to the one below: